 There are few buoyant sectors in shipping at present, but cruise business is on a roll.
 There are now a record number of cruise ships on order with a total contract value of close to $50bn, and an existing fleet that is now larger than it has ever been.

-International Paint, an AkzoNobel brand, has been active in the cruise sector for many years and its premium products in the biocide-free Intersleek range have been widely adopted by various cruise brands.
-Cruise operators are data-driven and IP is the only marine coatings company so far to offer predictive guidance on coating performance based on big data, an individual ship’s operating profile, her geographical location, and Antifouling type through Intertrac Vision.
+AkzoNobel, supplier of the International® brand of marine coatings, has been active in the cruise sector for many years and its premium products have been widely adopted by various cruise brands.
+Cruise operators are data-driven and AkzoNobel is the only marine coatings company so far to offer predictive guidance on coating performance based on big data, an individual ship’s operating profile, her geographical location, and antifouling type through Intertrac Vision.

-“Since the cruise market is important to us, we know the excellent performance of Intercept 8500 LPP and the predictive analysis from Intertrac Vision affords us a unique offering,” explains John Mangano, IP’s Regional Marketing Manager for North & South America.
+“Cruise market is very important to us; we know the excellent performance of Intercept 8500 LPP and the predictive analysis from Intertrac Vision affords us a unique offering,” explains John Mangano, AkzoNobel’s Regional Marketing Manager for North & South America.

-Apart from the potential offered by one of shipping’s only upbeat markets, Mangano is clearly very excited about IP’s newest Antifouling, Intercept 8500 LPP, which he believes holds great promise for cruise operators.
-He refers to one unique selling point – the combination of this highly effective coating and Intertrac Vision which enables coating specs to be tailored to cruise clients’ ship-specific requirements.
+Apart from the potential offered by one of shipping’s only upbeat markets, Mangano is clearly very excited about AkzoNobel’s premium antifouling coating, Intercept 8500 LPP, which he believes holds great promise for cruise operators.
+He refers to one unique benefit – the combination of this highly effective coating and Intertrac Vision which enables coating specs to be tailored to cruise clients’ ship-specific requirements.

-Intercept 8500 LPP is International Paint’s premium biocide-based Antifouling.
+Intercept 8500 LPP is AkzoNobel’s premium antifouling coating.
 LPP stands for “linear polishing polymer” whereby a carefully formulated balance between polymer and biocide mirrors both the efficiency and linear polishing rate for which tributyltin-based products were favoured before they were banned.

 “Now, though, the unique combination of our patented Lubyon polymer technology, the self-polishing copolymer silyl methacrylate, and biocide components copper oxide and copper pyrithione are producing spectacular results for various ship types trading in regions with different fouling risks.
 Applications so far in the cruise sector are proving very successful.
 We are confident that Intercept 8500 LPP will not disappoint our cruise customers!”
 Mangano adds.